 Moderation takes place by clicking the drop down list that appears next to comments, and selecting one of the adjectives like 'Flamebait' or 'Informative'.
-Bad words will reduce the comments score by a single point, good words increase a comments score by a single point.
+In general, bad words will reduce a comment's score by a single point (a 'down mod'), good words increase a comment's score by a single point (an 'up mod').
 All comments are scored on an absolute scale from -1 to 5.
 Logged in users start at 1 (although this can vary from -1 to 2 based on their overall contribution to discussions) and anonymous users start at 0.

 Moderators can participate in the same discussion as both a moderator and a poster.
 You are only prevented from modding your own posts.

 Concentrate more on promoting than on demoting.
 The real goal here is to find the juicy good stuff and let others read it.
 Do not promote personal agendas.
 Do not let your opinions factor in.
 Try to be impartial about this.
-Simply disagreeing with a comment is not a valid reason to mark it down.
-Likewise, agreeing with a comment is not a valid reason to mark it up.
+Simply disagreeing with a comment is not a valid reason to 'down mod' it.
+Likewise, agreeing with a comment is not a valid reason to 'up mod' it.
 The goal here is to share ideas.
 To sift through the haystack and find golden, shiny needles.
 And to keep the children who like to spam in check.

 The spam mod is special in that is removes 10 Karma points from the user that posted the comment.
 This mod is meant to combat spam and not to be used to punish commenters (when in doubt, don't use this mod).
 Our goal is to put a spammer in Karma Hell and for them to not be able to get out of it easily.
 As we do not want this used against non-spamers, we monitor all spam mods to make sure moderators are not abusing the spam mod.
 If we find a moderator that unfairly applied the spam mod, we remove the mod giving the poster back the Karma points, and the modder is banned from modding for one month.
 Further bans to the same modder add increasing amounts of ban time.
 If you inadvertently applied a spam mod, mail the admin and we will remove the spam mod without banning you.
 Even though we have updated the interface to physically separate the spam mod from the other mods, unintentional modding may still be an unfortunate occurrence.